Violation of non-Abelian Bianchi identity and QCD topology: VNABI and topology in QCD

-Now when we compare (\ref{zeromode}) with (\ref{Winding}), we see
+Now when we compare (\ref{zeromode2}) with (\ref{Winding}), we see

 The Atiyah-Singer index theorem is unchanged also under the existence of VNABI.
-Eq.(\ref{Winding}) and eq.(\ref{zeromode}) show that the modifications due to VNABI appear always as a combination of $Q_t-\chi$.
-All previous discussions about the topological charge $Q_t$ are replaced by $Q_t-\chi$.
+Eq.(\ref{Winding}) and eq.(\ref{zeromode}) show that the modifications due to VNABI appear always as a combination of $Q_t-\Lambda$.
+All previous discussions about the topological charge $Q_t$ are replaced by $Q_t-\Lambda$.

-\subsection{Vanishing of the additional term $\chi$}
+\subsection{Vanishing of the additional term $\Lambda$}

-It is important to note that all terms in (\ref{Winding}) and (\ref{zeromode}) except the additional term $\chi$ are gauge-invariant and integer.
-However, $\chi$ does not look gauge invariant nor integer.
-Hence $\chi$ must be zero when VNABI exists in QCD.
-Here let us discuss if $\chi=0$ is proved theoretically. \begin{enumerate} \item The additional term $\chi=(g^2/16\pi^2)\int d^4x 2\Tr(J_{\mu}(x)A_\mu(x))$ is composed of the Abelian monopoles as VNABI and the gauge field $A_\mu(x)$.
-The gauge field has a regular electric part and a singular magnetic part producing the magnetic monopole.
-Let us denote the former as $a^i_{\mu}(x)$ and the latter as $b^i_{\mu}(x)$ where the superscript $i$ stands for the color ($i=1\sim 3$) in $SU(2)$.
-It is natural to assume $A^i_\mu(x)=a^i_{\mu}(x)+b^i_{\mu}(x)$ as seen from the Abelian gauge field after an Abelian projection~\cite{tHooft:1981ht} below.
+It is important to note that all terms in (\ref{Winding}) and (\ref{zeromode}) except the additional term $\Lambda$ are gauge-invariant and integer.
+However, $\Lambda$ does not look gauge invariant nor integer.
+Hence $\Lambda$ must be zero when VNABI could exist in QCD.
+Here let us discuss if $\Lambda=0$ is proved theoretically. \begin{enumerate}